Visa and Application Information

 Do I need a visa?

-For internships of 90 days or less you must have citizenship and a passport from a country with a reciprocal visa exception arrangement with Japan (please refer to http://www.jnto.go.jp/eng/arrange/essential/visa.html) If your country is on this list, you do not need a special visa.
-Upon arrival in Japan, Narita and Haneda are the closest major airports, you will receive a 90-day tourist visa, which is sufficient for an intern position.
+For internships of 90 days or less you must have citizenship and a passport from a country with a reciprocal visa exception arrangement with Japan (please refer to https://www.mofa.go.jp/j_info/visit/visa/short/novisa.html) If your passport is issued from a country on this list and there are no restrictions, you do not need a special visa.
+Upon arrival in Japan, you will receive a 90-day tourist visa, which is sufficient for an intern position.
 For internships longer than 90 days, we accept applications from all nationalities as long as you are enrolled in a school in Australia, Canada, Ireland, New Zealand, the UK or the US.
 If accepted, you will be issued a cultural activities visa prior to your departure for Japan.
 You will be responsible for providing and submitting documents required for the visa.
 Please note that we do not provide visas for stays of 90 days or less.
 If you are unable to enter Japan on a 90-day tourist visa, we will be unable to accept you as an intern for 90 days or less.
 Under both the tourist visa and a cultural activities visa, interns are not allowed to earn money or work part-time while they are in Japan.

 How does the application procedure work?